pivotal-cf/docs-pks/README.md

 **1.3**: The `1.3` branch is used to publish the live v1.3 version of the site.
 Create pull requests on `1.3` to contribute bug fixes or correct technical inaccuracies in the v1.3 documentation.

-**1.3.x-patch-releases** TThe `1.3.x-patch-releases` branch is used to work on documentation for the pre-release v1.3.x version of Enterprise PKS.
+**1.3.x-patch-releases** The `1.3.x-patch-releases` branch is used to work on documentation for the pre-release v1.3.x version of Enterprise PKS.
 This branch publishes to an internal staging site only.
 Create pull requests on `1.3.x-patch-releases` to contribute content or correct technical inaccuracies in the v1.3.x pre-release documentation.
 **This documentation requires validation.
 Contact #pcf-docs on Pivotal Slack for access.**

 **1.2**: The `1.2` branch is used to publish the live v1.2 version of the site.
 Create pull requests on `1.2` to contribute bug fixes or correct technical inaccuracies in the v1.2 documentation.

-**1.2.x-patch-releases** TThe `1.2.x-patch-releases` branch is used to work on documentation for the pre-release v1.2.x version of Enterprise PKS.
+**1.2.x-patch-releases** The `1.2.x-patch-releases` branch is used to work on documentation for the pre-release v1.2.x version of Enterprise PKS.
 This branch publishes to an internal staging site only.
 Create pull requests on `1.2.x-patch-releases` to contribute content or correct technical inaccuracies in the v1.2.x pre-release documentation.
 **This documentation requires validation.
 Contact #pcf-docs on Pivotal Slack for access.**

 The `1.1` branch is no longer maintained.
 A PDF of the Enterprise PKS v1.0 documentation is available at https://docs.pivotal.io/archives/pks-docs-1.1.pdf.